ESGIAI Scientific Projects

 Prospective data collection for PJI

-The ESGIAI study group has developed a CRF to prospectively collect data for PJIs.
-This CRF is freely available by downloading an app via the Apple store by searching via keywords “PJI database”.
-The data included in the app can be exported into an excel file for data analysis.
-The advantage of using this app is that the study group is collecting the same variables with the same definitions, making it easy to initiate prospective studies.
-In addition, people using the app have ownership over their own data.
-If you have any questions about the app or have suggestions for improvement, you can contact Alex Soriano or Marjan Wouthuyzen-Bakker (science[at]escmid.org).
+The ESGIAI study group has developed a CRF within REDCap to prospectively collect data for PJIs.
+The data can be exported into an excel file or any other statistical programs for data analysis.
+The advantage of using REDCap is that the study group is collecting the same variables with the same definitions, making it easy to initiate prospective studies.
+In addition, people using REDCap have ownership over their own data.
+If you would like to join this initiative, please contact Marjan Wouthuyzen-Bakker (m.wouthuyzen-bakker[at]umcg.nl) (science[at]escmid.org).